-- A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record. - B. Exhibit: Extracted honey shown in two eight-ounce glass jars (preferably a canning jar) with screw top lids.
-Both jars must be filled to the same level.
+- A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record. - B. Exhibit: Extracted honey shown in two eight-ounce glass jars by volume (preferably a smooth and clear canning jar, so the judge can see the clarity and quality of the honey) with screw top lids.
+Both jars must be filled to the same level up to the neck of the jar.
 Jars must be labeled on the bottom of the jar with name, county, class, where honey was extracted and date.